Apple commits $2.5B to combat California housing crisis

 The state has also enacted new laws aimed at boosting funding for affordable housing and easing development restrictions.

-Adding to the crisis in the Bay Area is that it has been swamped with affluent tech workers, leading to bidding wars for the limited supply of homes in cities such as Cupertino, where Apple is headquartered.
+The Bay Area is that it has been swamped with affluent tech workers, leading to bidding wars for the limited supply of homes in cities like Cupertino, where Apple is headquartered.

-Google and Facebook this year each promised $1 billion to help address high housing costs and a shortage of supply.
+Padovani, of University of California, Davis said Apple’s investment targeting low-income and affordable housing is well placed, since most developers have sought to build homes at market rates.
+He said, however, that there are still other challenges, such as local land-use restrictions and the geography of the Bay Area, which limits where homes can be built.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.